The Shadows of Knight: 2000s

 In 2008, the band toured as part of "The Psychedelic Shack Tour", which also featured a re-formed Nazz, Vince Martell and, on occasion, Henry Gross.
 Also in 2008, a new CD was released, Rock 'n' Roll Survivors, containing a further reworking of "Gloria".

-2010s–2022
+2010s–2020s

 Joe Kelley died on September 1, 2013, after a brief battle with lung cancer.
 He was 67.

+On August 20, 2016, in celebration of Sohns' 70th birthday and the 50th anniversary of the release of "Gloria", a reunion concert took place in Arlington Heights, Illinois, reuniting Sohns with original band members Tom Schiffour, Jerry McGeorge and Hawk Wolinski.
+A recording of the performance was released in 2020 by Giving Shelter, Produced by Jeff Millar-Sax.

 On May 27, 2020, classic-era members Jimy Sohns and Jerry McGeorge teamed up with producer/musician Michael Weber to release their first new single together in 53 years, "Wild Man."
+On November 6, 2020, the record, along with its B-side remake of "I Ain't Got You", was released on Steven Van Zandt's Wicked Cool Records and debuted the following week on Sirius XM's Underground Garage.

-In March 2022, Jimy Sohns released his only solo single in collaboration with Jon Povey, ex Pretty Things, and the Technicolour Dream, an Italian neo-psychedelic band active from the late 70s, who released 3 albums with Twink in 2013-2019.
-The single includes 2 garage / psychedelic songs, "Born Again" and "Isis Calling", both written by Marco Conti and Fabio Porretti of the Technicolour Dream and Jon Povey.
+In March 2022, Jimy Sohns released his only solo single in collaboration with Jon Povey (ex-Pretty Things) and the Technicolour Dream, an Italian neo-psychedelic band active from the late 1970s, who released three albums with Twink in 2013–2019.
+The single includes two garage / psychedelic songs, "Born Again" and "Isis Calling", both written by Marco Conti and Fabio Porretti of the Technicolour Dream and Jon Povey.

-Lead singer and founding member James "Jimy" Sohns (born on August 23, 1946 in Chicago) died of complications from a stroke on July 29, 2022, at age 75.
+Lead singer and original member James "Jimy" Sohns (born on August 23, 1946, in Chicago) died of complications from a stroke on July 29, 2022, at age 75.

+Legacy

+When they began recording in 1965, the band's self-description was "the Stones, Animals and the Yardbirds took the Chicago blues and gave it an English interpretation.
+We've taken the English version of the Blues and re-added a Chicago touch," to which rock critic Richie Unterberger commented: "The Shadows of Knight's self-description was fairly accurate."